-If students miss the April 1 deadline to apply to the Counselor Education, taking courses when admitted to the Graduate School might be an option in the Post Baccalaureate Status.
-Students can apply to the Counselor Education Program during the next window of admission.
-Please check with the Graduate School when the admissions window will be open for the following year.
-With noted parameters later in the Handbook, courses taken in the Counselor Education Program as a Post Baccalaureate student can be transferred to the Counselor Education Program if admitted to the Counselor Education Program.
+Students can apply to the Counselor Education Program during the next admission window, before the April 1 deadline.
+Please check with the Graduate School to see when the admissions window will be open for the following year.
+With noted parameters, courses taken in the Counselor Education Program as a Post Baccalaureate student can be transferred to the Counselor Education Program if admitted to the Counselor Education Program.
+Students should review the Counselor Education Student Handbook for the semester's classes are offered.
+Again, the deadline to apply for the Counselor Education Program is April 1 of each year.

-Students must maintain a 3.0 GPA while enrolled in the program or they will be put on Academic Probation via the Graduate School Policies.
+Students must maintain a 3.0 GPA while enrolled in the program, or they will be put on Academic Probation via the Graduate School Policies.